 In this section, the different Ichthyop processes are described.
 These processes are implemented in the classes within the action folder.

 Parameters associated with these processes must be included in action blocks.
-They can be activated or deactivated by setting the enabled tag (cf. sec-xml-config).
+They can be activated or deactivated by setting the enabled tag (cf. Section 2.1).

 6.1 Growth